DenisLT/asm-tetris/README.md

 # asm-tetris
-A game that i built for my computer architecture course
+A game that i built for my computer architecture course using pure assembly